 ✔ How to get around Las Palmas de GC

-In recent years, the City Council of Las Palmas de Gran Canaria has clearly changed the mobility strategy in order that that citizens move by bike.
-In other words, the number of kilometers of bike lanes has increased.
-You can perfectly visit the tourist areas by bicycle, we even have a tourist route so you can follow it on your own.
-Another option is to move by bus or guagua (as we say in the Canary Islands).
-The company that operates is called Guaguas Municipales.
-Here is the track of the bike route through Las Palmas in case you are interested in following it from your mobile or GPS.
+In recent years, the City Council of Las Palmas de Gran Canaria has clearly bet that citizens and visitors move by bike.
+In other words, the number of kilometers of bike lanes has increased and SityCleta bicycles have been placed throughout the city to rent by time.
+With which, you can perfectly visit the tourist areas by bike, we even have a tour of Las Palmas by bike so you can visit the most important sites on your own.
+Another option is to move by public transport.
+The company that operates within the city is called Guaguas Municipales, we don’t have a metro for now.
+Below you have the track of the bike route through Las Palmas.

 ✔ Festivals in Las Palmas de Gran Canaria

-The most important festivals in the city are the Las Palmas de Gran Canaria Carnivals, which are mostly held in the surroundings of Parque Santa Catalina.
+One of the most important festivals in the city is the Carnival of Las Palmas de Gran Canaria, which are mostly held in the surroundings of Parque Santa Catalina.
 In this setting the famous Drag Gala takes place, the election of the Carnival Queen and the best murga (parody singers).
 On the other hand, in the Triana and Vegueta neighborhood, the Day Carnival and Los Indianos are celebrated.
 They are usually celebrated during the month of February, everything will depend on when will be the Easter.
 If you want to know the program of each year, the ideal is that you consult the website of the Las Palmas City Council.

 On the other hand, during the month of June the founding festivals of Las Palmas de Gran Canaria take place.
 With which, for approximately two weeks the City Council schedules a series of events and concerts for its celebration.
 Finally, the big party takes place on the eve of San Juan (June 23) around Las Canteras beach.
 This night the residents meet at the beach and many of them even bathe to the sound of fireworks.